bskidmore/shimmer/shim-server/src/main/java/org/openmhealth/shim/withings/Withings.md

 - Endpoints: /v2/measure?action=getactivity
 - Reference: http://oauth.withings.com/api/doc#api-Measure-get_activity

-Retrieves a summary of activity information for a user for a given date or range of dates (up to 200 days).
-The summary includes information about the step count, active calories burned, seconds of soft, moderate, and vigorous activity,
+Retrieves a summary of daily activity information for a user for a given date or range of dates (up to 200 days).
+The summary includes information about the step count, active calories burned, seconds of soft, moderate, and vigorous activity.

 ### Parameters
 - Required parameters: userid, oauth authentication information